algolia/demo-infinite-scroll/README.md

 # Infinite Scroll Search Results

 This is a sample project implementing infinite scroll search results with [Algolia](https://www.algolia.com).
-Algolia is a search API that provides hosted full-test, numerical and faceted search.
+Algolia is a search API that provides hosted full-text, numerical and faceted search.

 ## Features

 * Full-JavaScript/frontend implementation based on [instantsearch.js](https://community.algolia.com/instantsearch.js/)
 * Results page refreshed as you type
 * Hits